samikeijonen/uuups/README.md

 Note that ABC theme have webpack.
 In this theme experiment I still use [Gulp](https://gulpjs.com/) tasks for automated processes.

+You can configure Gulp related settings in the `gulp-config.js` file.
+Change at least `projectURL` to match your local environment URL.
+This will be needed if you use Browsersync feature by running `gulp watch`.

+You can also change files names or folder structure but it's not recommended.

 Run `gulp watch` to activate build process in the background.
 You'll get development proxy at http://localhost:3000 where changes to the code will be updated automatically to browser.

 Tip: Press `ctrl` + `c` to quit build process.